palbertomc/TurbineOpti/README.md

 Currently, the scripts are designed for used with the following 3rd party software:

-* Base geometry generation (Gambit)
+* Base geometry generation (Gambit&trade;)
-* Mesh generation (Ansys ICEMCFD Rel 12)
+* Mesh generation (Ansys ICEMCFD&trade; Rel 12)
-* CFD solver (Ansys Fluent Rel 12)
+* CFD solver (Ansys Fluent&trade; Rel 12)

 but it should not be difficult to subsitute alternative providers as required.

-The software has already been integrated with OpenFOAM but these scripts are not included at this stage.
+The software has already been integrated with OpenFOAM&trade; but these scripts are not included at this stage.
 Please contact the author(s) if you are interested in obtaining these.

 ## Running the code
 The code can be run with a GUI or headlessly.
 Both start up scripts are included.